 Born in Casper (WY) Ostlind is true to his craft of printmaking and painting which have long represented his mediums of choice.
 The Brinton Museum’s show includes nearly sixty prints and paintings by Ostlind from as early as 2004 along with new work and focuses on Joel’s favorite subjects: Wyoming landscapes, ranches, horses, cowboys and fishing.
 These works evolve from the life he has lived in the West and attest to his honesty as both an artist and an individual.
 Linework to Linen: The Prints and Paintings of Joel Ostlind is available to museum visitors through August 4th.

 In concert with this exhibition, The Brinton Museum has collaborated with the artist to create a high quality, limited edition book that celebrates the art of etching and letterpress printing.
 Master Printmaker Jim Jereb, working under the direction of Joel Ostlind, is an integral part of this project.
 The Brinton is fortunate to have both of these talented artists collaborating together to produce an artistic publication which is a testament to the beauty of the fine art of intaglio.

-A reception for Joel Ostlind takes place on Sunday, June 16, from 3 to 5 PM.
-This event is free and open to the public.
+A reception for Joel Ostlind took place on Sunday, June 16, from 3 to 5 PM.
+This event was free and open to the public.